Minimum $\Phi$-distance estimators for finite mixing measures: Pointwise convergence analysis

 \end{lem} \begin{rem} Note that the right hand side in the above statement depends on $G$, so the deduced convergence rate result for $\hat{k}_n$ will be pointwise.
 Moreover, $G$ can be any discrete measure, not necessarily the true mixing measure $G^*$.
-Since we are "free" to choose both $a_n$ (for the method design) and $z_n$ (for the analysis), in order to derive a meaningful bound, one should have $a_n \leq b_G$ asymptotically.
-To make the set on the right hand side as small as possible, one would ideally choose $z_n=a_n=\frac{b_G}{2}$.
+Since we are "free" to choose both $a_n$ (for the method design), in order to derive a meaningful bound, one should have $a_n \leq b_G$ asymptotically.
+To make the set on the right hand side as small as possible, one would ideally choose $a_n=\frac{b_G}{2}$.
 However, since $b_G$ is generally unknown, such a choice is not possible.
 One can choose $a_n=o(1)$ to guarantee $a_n \leq b_G$ asymptotically.
-It follows that $\min\{z_n,b_G-a_n\} \asymp z_n$.
-To make the right hand side as small as possible, one should choose $z_n$ to be as large asymptotically as possible by letting $z_n \asymp a_n$.
+It then follows that $\min\{a_n,b_G-a_n\} \asymp a_n$ so we want to choose the rate $a_n$ converging to zero as slow as possible so that the event on the right hand side is small for large $n$.
 On the other hand, if $a_n$ converges to $0$ too slowly, then $a_n\leq b_G$ might not hold for small $n$ and thus the result is non-trivial only for large $n$.
 In summary, the choice for $a_n$ should be $a_n=o(1)$ and the convergence rate to $0$ represents a trade-off between an asymptotic result and a non-asymptotic one.
 Making the result non-trivial for small $n$ favors choosing a fast decaying sequence $a_n$, while making the result tighter asymptotically favors a slower decaying $a_n$.
 We will show in the sequel that such a sequence can be chosen to derive optimal pointwise rates of convergence for the mixing measure.